Achieving Website Usability Through the Use of Frames

 The issue of usability has been founded on the context that there are a lot of people who are disabled or impaired in some way.

 The Internet has provided us with ways to communicate, interact, exchange information and do business.
 It is a pertinent tool in providing much needed avenues for accessing these things especially for people who are disabled.
-This is why usability has been a pressing issue in terms of website development.
+This is why usability has been a pressing issue in terms of website design and development.

 Frames and website usability